brentgroves/repsys/k8s/nginx_gateway_fabric_install.md

 **Did a diff** on the experimental deploy and the azure deploy and decided to add the node selector lines to the experimental deploy and call it azure_deploy.yaml.
 I was thinking these experimental features may not work in azure

+Note: I made a mistake here and thought I was deploying experimental_deploy_azure.yaml but actually ran the following command: ```kubectl apply -f https://raw.githubusercontent.com/nginxinc/nginx-gateway-fabric/v1.4.0/deploy/experimental/deploy.yaml``` which is the unmodified experimental deployment yaml.
+If this works for Azure that means we don't have to modify the experimental deployment to include a nodeSelector=linux statement.

 ```bash
 pushd .
 cd ~/src/repsys/k8s/nginx_gateway_fabric